The Buddhist Background To Mindfulness 5

 The Noble Eightfold Path

-This is the fifth of eight blogs that use notes from our ‘The Buddhist Background To Mindfulness’ course that we are presently running.
-Each session covers one aspect of the Noble Eightfold Path and ends with some questions and practices that may help you make the subject more personally real – here is the fifth:
+This is the fifth of seven blogs from our 2017 ‘The Buddhist Background To Mindfulness’ course.
+Each session covers one aspect of the Noble Eightfold Path and ends with some questions and practices that may help you make the subject more personally real.

 Right Effort (Skt. samyag-vyāyāma / Pali sammā-vāyāma)

 This session begins the final three aspects of the Noble Eightfold Path, the actual practice of meditation.
 However we will see that many of the things described here are already present in the wisdom and ethical aspects of the path.
 It could actually be said that the path contains all its parts in each single part and each single part contains the whole.
 Principle throughout all of this is mindfulness – like a thread through beads.
 Although mindfulness is actually the seventh aspect of the path and the subject of our next meeting, here in right effort, it is already highly visible.